priyansh472/Char-Room-Server/README.md

 ### Server

-The server side is designed to control how a client interacts with server as well as with the other clients.
-For that, primarily we need functions to add as well as remove clients from the queue.
-Since multi threading is used in the server, hence it is essential to use mutex locks while adding and removing clients from the list.
-A broadcast_message function has been used, which sends the message of a client to all other clients and the server.
+- The server side is designed to control how a client interacts with server as well as with the other clients.
+- For that, primarily we need functionsto add as well as remove clients from the queue.
+- Since multi threading is used in the server, hence it is essential to use mutex locks while adding and removing clients from the list.
+- A broadcast_message function has been used, which sends the message of a client to all other clients and the server.

-On runnning the server, intially the socket is created and after the bind socket and listen functions are executed the server is opened for client processes to join.
-When any client attempts to join the server a new thread is created and the client is added to the queue of active users.
+- On runnning the server, intially the socket is created and after the bind socket and listen functions are executed the server is opened for client processes to join.
+- When any client attempts to join the server a new thread is created and the client is added to the queue of active users.
-Further, when a valid name is entered, the client becomes eligible to interact in the chat room.
-Then, all the messages of the client are sent with the broadcast_message function to other clients and the server until the client sends the message exit.
+- Further, when a valid name is entered, the client becomes eligible to interact in the chat room.
+- Then, all the messages of the client are sent with the broadcast_message function to other clients and the server until the client sends the message exit.
-On doing so, the client is removed from the server.
+- On doing so, the client is removed from the server.

 ### Client